U.S. Route 27 in Florida: High Springs to Tallahassee

-US 27 heads west along the unsigned SR 20. which is named First Avenue until it crosses the Santa Fe River and enters Columbia County.
-From here it continues to run northwest, but briefly turns straight west after entering Fort White just before intersecting SR 47.
-The road shifts to the right again and turns northwest before leaving the city, but gradually turns back west as it gets closer to Suwannee County.
-Before the road crosses the Ichetucknee River at the Columbia-Suwannee county line, it intersects with Southwest Riverside Avenue, which serves as the western terminus of the O'Leno to Ichetucknee Trail and the eastern terminus of the Suwannee River Greenway, a former ACL Railroad line.
-Both US 27 and the trail run through Hildreth, the home of the Ichetucknee Springs State Park, and then encounters the east end of a concurrency with US 129 (SR 49) which is also the southern terminus of CR 49.
+US 27 heads west along unsigned SR 20, which is named First Avenue until it crosses the Santa Fe River and enters Columbia County.
+From here, it continues to run northwest but briefly turns straight west after entering Fort White just before intersecting SR 47.
+The road shifts to the right again and turns northwest before leaving the city but gradually turns back west as it gets closer to Suwannee County.
+Before the road crosses the Ichetucknee River at the Columbia–Suwannee county line, it intersects with Southwest Riverside Avenue, which serves as the western terminus of the O'Leno to Ichetucknee Trail and the eastern terminus of the Suwannee River Greenway, both of which are along a former Atlantic Coast Line Railroad line.
+Both US 27 and the trail run through Hildreth, the home of Ichetucknee Springs State Park, and then encounters the east end of a concurrency with US 129 (SR 49) which is also the southern terminus of CR 49.
 US 27/US 129 and the trail enter the hamlet of Wachtokha, but the trail remains straight while the road curves slightly to the northwest.
 A slight curve to the southwest is where both routes officially enter Branford where US 129 turns north onto unsigned SR 249.
 The Suwannee River Greenway crosses US 27 between the west end of the US 27/US 129 concurrency and Frank R. Norris Bridge across the Suwannee River, but it was also once the northern terminus of US 129 Alt., which followed US 27 across the river into Lafayette County until it reached SR 349 in Grady.

 The road runs through the rural community of Alton, then slows down as it enters Mayo where it intersects SR 51, the northwest corner of which contains the historic Lafayette County Courthouse.
 After the intersection of Lafayette Street, the road curves northwest again.
 Outside the city limits, the road intersects various local roads, the most significant of which is CR 534.
 The rest of the way, US 27 runs northwest through more of western rural Lafayette County, but it turns straight west again as it approaches Buckville where it intersects the southern terminus of CR 53 and northern terminus of CR 534, both of which were once part of SR 53.
 The last intersection in Lafayette County is with CR 348 in Townsend before US 27 becomes surrounded by swampland as it enters Taylor County.